Shock Troopers: 2nd Squad

-is a run and gun arcade game developed by Saurus and published by SNK in 1998 for the Neo-Geo arcade and home platform.
-Despite its title, it has no connection with the first Shock Troopers game.
+is a 1998 run and gun video game developed by Saurus and published by SNK in 1998 for the Neo Geo arcade and home platforms.
+It is a sequel to Shock Troopers but otherwise has no narrative connection to the game.
 2nd Squad was re-released for the Wii's Virtual Console service for North America in 2012.
-SNK Playmore released it for iOS, Linux and Windows via Humble Bundle and Steam in 2016.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.